This page is dedicated to my favorite things

 #4 The Simpsons: any episode, any year... it is the best.

-#5 Family Guy: totally excellent, especially the Stewie & Brian episodes.
+#5 Family Guy: totally excellent, especially the Stewie & Brian road shows.

 #6 NCIS: I was an ardent JAG fan and when it morphed into this I was amazed.

-#7 Futurama: God how I need new episodes.
+#7 Futurama: Thank God for the new episodes.
 Billy West and Katy Sagal are so great.

 #8 The Red Green Show: The best thing on PBS... and I anxiously await the return of Ben Franklin!